jburroni/aistats2023/camera.md

 ## Deadline

-The deadline for the camera-ready submission is **Thursday, February 23rd, 2023, Anywhere on Earth**.
+The deadline for the camera-ready submission is **Thursday, February 22rd, 2024, Anywhere on Earth**.
 This is a strict deadline; no extensions to the deadline will be granted in any cases.
 If you miss the deadline, your paper will not be included in the proceedings.
 We strongly recommend submitting your camera-ready version well in advance of this deadline.

 ## Submission instructions

-You have to upload one PDF file (mandatory), one PDF filled and signed copyright form (mandatory), and one ZIP file containing the non-textual supplementary material (optional).
+You have to upload one PDF file (mandatory), one PDF filled and signed copyright form (mandatory), and one url link to a GitHub repository with code/datasets (optional).

 1) **PDF file (mandatory).** The PDF file must contain the paper, including the